The Top 5 Benefits of Online Piano Lessons for Homeschool Families

 What’s important is that your child should be able to communicate with the piano teacher, focus on the materials for at least half an hour, and practice consistently throughout the week.
 This also means a child should be able to read at a somewhat basic level to understand musical theory written in the method book.

-At Lesson With You, we suggest children aged 7 and up start their first piano lesson.
-Learn more in What’s the best age to learn piano?
+At Lesson With You, we recommend children start piano lessons around age 7.
+Learn more in What’s the Best Age to Learn Piano?

-How Long and How Often Should My Child Practice Piano?
+How Much and How Often Should My Homeschooled Child Practice Piano?

 Consistency is key.
 Whether your homeschooled child practices for 15 minutes or 30 minutes a day, it’s important that they maintain a consistent practice schedule each week.